June 2026

 What Student Data is collected by the Sparx Product?

-School data: Schools securely provide Sparx with school data relating to students (Student School Data) to enable us to set-up and administer student accounts and to evaluate their progress when using the Sparx Product.
+School Data: Schools securely provide Sparx with School Data relating to students (Student School Data) to enable us to set up and administer student accounts and to evaluate their progress when using the Sparx Product.
 This includes their name, gender, year group, class, date of birth and unique pupil number (UPN) or other identifying code (where UPN is unavailable).
-Schools may also provide:
+Secondary schools may also provide:

-personal data fields relating to each student, including pupil premium status, free school meals and whether they speak English as an additional language, if the school wishes to have full product functionality (for example, more detailed reporting); and
+Personal data fields relating to each student, including pupil premium status, free school meals and whether they speak English as an additional language, if the school wishes to have full product functionality (for example, more detailed reporting).

-the school email address of each student where the school wishes to use our Single Sign-On feature.
+The school email address of each student when the school wishes to use our Single Sign-On feature.

-Teachers may also choose to manually input Student School Data into their students' user profiles within the Sparx Product, including information on Sparx curriculum assessment or GCSE mock paper marks.
+Teachers may also choose to manually input Student School Data into their students' user profiles within the Sparx Product, including information on Sparx curriculum assessment, GCSE mock paper marks or GCSE final grades.

-Usage data: Sparx gathers data about student activity when they use the Sparx Product (Student Usage Data) in order to optimise student learning.
+Usage Data: Sparx gathers data about student activity when they use the Sparx Product (Student Usage Data) in order to optimise student learning.
 This includes data on student progress and performance in quizzes and questions, the use of features, when and the time spent by the student using the Sparx Product.
-Students can choose to submit book genre preferences or book reviews.
+Students can choose to submit book genre preferences, book reviews (Sparx Reader only) or book ratings (Sparx Black Belt Reader and Sparx Reader).
 Sparx also collects data about how and when the Sparx Product is accessed by each student and from product feedback (for example, via in-product questionnaire/survey responses).

 How is Student Data used by the Sparx Product?